fp7mplane/protocol-ri/doc/protocol-spec.md

 | `token:`        | opt.       | opt.          | opt.   | opt.        |          |
 | `contents:`     |            |               |        |             | req.     |

+Withdrawals take the same sections as capabilities, and redemptions and interrupts take the same sections as receipts; see the subsection on the token section, below.

 ### Kind and Verb

 The __verb__ is the action to be performed by the component.
 The following verbs are supported by the base mPlane protocol, but arbitrary verbs may be specified by applications:

 - `measure`: Perform a measurement
 - `query`: Query a database about a past measurement